Canada and the US made a number of changes to the food regulations in 2016, and more changes have been implemented in 2021-2022.

-In our first food labeling article (USA & Canada Food Labeling: 2016 New Regulations), we discussed the 2016 regulations changes to the U.S. and Canada nutrition tables.
-Let’s visit now the differences between U.S. and Canada food labels.
-It is an important topic because it could be tempting to believe that, as a U.S. food manufacturer, you can simply export your product to Canada.
-Well, you would be wrong: even though food labels seem to be more and more harmonized between the two countries, there are still some differences.
+In this article, we’ll explore the differences between U.S. and Canada food labels based on the latest regulations (2022).
+It is an important topic because you could be tempted to believe that, as a U.S. food manufacturer, you can simply export your product to Canada.
+Well, you would be wrong.
+Even if food labels seem to be more and more harmonized between the two countries, there are still some differences.

 A. Nutrition Tables – Differences